 - Wilderness and recreation policies and procedures

 - Environment awareness and conservation

-The goal of the O.L.T. program is to develop knowledgeable, highly skilled and effective leaders to participate as guides within the Outdoor Adventures Program.
-Our overall mission is to provide the UCLA community an avenue to foster an appreciation for the outdoors, while emphasizing safety, environmental awareness, minimum impact, personal exploration, group bonding, experiential education, positive interaction, and good times.
-Additionally, we are committed to providing quality leadership and teaching development opportunities for students and others within the UCLA Campus Community.
+The goal of the O.L.T. program is to develop knowledgeable, highly skilled, and effective leaders to work as Guides for UCLA Recreation.
+Our overall mission is to serve the UCLA community by providing an avenue to foster an appreciation for the outdoors while emphasizing safety, environmental awareness, personal growth, group bonding, and experiential education.

 Important dates for application to the Fall 2016 class :